Shahid-Roofi-Khan/jabberd/README.md

 # Overview

-This is my fork of jabberd, that i will use in'sha'Allah
+This is my fork of jabberd, but i realized, its not useful to build up on this.

 ## usage